 You want to learn a new language successfully and as quickly and efficiently as possible?
 Then you've come to the right place!
 If you speak one or more foreign languages, it is easier to immerse yourself in foreign cultures, meet new people or understand international films in their original language.
-Almost automatically, you also increase your own career opportunities.
-The list of benefits of language learning really goes on and on.
-The bottom line is that you are furthering your personal development.
+And your own career opportunities increase almost automatically.

 1. know your reasons!